calinmiclaus/serenix/README.md

 Also, an education-oriented variant whould be nice to have.

 ### What is here so far
-* a builder script which spits out an iso, the customization for each variant is relatively easy to do
+* a builder script which spits out an iso
-* livecd mode working
+* livecd mode
-* system can be installed on a hard drive
+* system is installable using ubuntu's ubiquity installer
-* builtin support for multiple variants (xfce, e17, e19, gnome-shell for now)
+* templates for multiple variants (e17, e19, mate, xfce, gnome-shell)
-* xfce session is the most "mature"
 * bugs

 ### What is missing
 * a more mature builder
-* a properly configured installer for the livecd (ubiquity)
-* customizations
+* variant customizations
-* proper package selection
 * documentation

 ### Status of variants
+* mate
+    * lacks proper package selection
+    * template is still broken

 * xfce
-    * most mature
     * some panel customizations
-    * E17gtk gtk theme
     * lacks proper package selection

 * e17
     * uses packages from ubuntu repos
     * some panel customizations
-    * E17gtk gtk theme
+    * mathing E17gtk theme
     * lacks proper package selection

 * gnome-shell